 In the centre of town, the High Street is pedestrianised, and there is a one way system along Academy Street, down English Street and back down Shakespeare Street, which can make it quiet difficult to get from A to B on occasion, but works well.

 The River Nith runs through the middle of the town, and it's the bridges over the river which cause the biggest bottlenecks, particularly on the Whitesands, Glasgow Road and Buccleuch Street approaches to the Buccleuch Street Bridge.
-A journey from one side of Dumfries to the other shouldn't take much more than 20 minutes at most times through.
+A journey from one side of Dumfries to the other shouldn't take much more than 20 minutes at most times though.

 The main town centre car park is on Brooms Road/Shakespeare Street, but it can fill up quite quickly, so click on the Dumfries Place Finder link to your left to locate car parks slightly further out where you have a better chance of finding a space.